Four creative gift ideas for Christmas

 What if you’re low on cash, can’t cook and have no artistic talents?
 Why not sit down with a piece of paper and pen and write a heartfelt letter to your family member or friend.
 This is also great for giving to a teacher or pastor - someone who has helped you learn and grow over the year will absolutely love receiving a Christmas letter full of thanks and kind words.
 Ultimately all material goods will break and wear out, but kind words will continue encouraging and edifying people year after year.

-These suggestions should help you recover Christmas joy as you give gifts this December!
-Do you have any other ideas for creative presents?
-Comment below!
+I hope these suggestions should help you recover Christmas joy as you give gifts this December!